fedoraAnjara/Warchall-challenge/README.md

 # Warchall-challenge
+## Of the 11 challenges we had to deal with, I succeeded in 8.
+Here are the 3 challenges I couldn't solve:
+* Nurxxed
+* SSH...
+Z is sleeping
+* 7 Tropical Fruits
+## So I'm going to explain step by step how I captured the flag for the 8 challenges I successfully completed.
 #
 > To start with, I create an SSH account and then connect to the account I've just created by using a terminal.
 # 1. The Beginning